liferay/liferay-docs/developer/frameworks/articles/localization/02-localizing-your-application.markdown

 [TOC levels=1-4]

-Liferay's localization framework allows you to create and use localized messages in minutes.
+Liferay's localization framework helps you create and use localized messages in minutes.
 You create your messages in a default properties file called `Language.properties` and localize them in properties files that use the convention `Language_xx.properties`, where `xx` is the locale code.
 After deploying your app, the messages are available to your templates.
-Liferay's JSP tags, such as `<liferay-ui:message .../>` display them in the user's current locale automatically, without requiring you to explicitly access `ResourceBundle` or `Locale` objects.
+Liferay's JSP tags, such as `<liferay-ui:message .../>` display them in the user's current locale automatically, without requiring you to access `ResourceBundle` or `Locale` objects explicitly.
 Here are the steps:

 1. Create a default language properties file called `Language.properties` in your project's resource bundle folder.